OICR/softeng-blog/_posts/sid_joshi/2017-02-16-JS-with-physical-world.md

 });
 ```

+Once the program is uploaded onto Arduino it doesn't need to be connected to the computer.
+You can remove the USB connector and supply different power source to Arduino to keep the LED blinking.

 There you go.
 The very basic of physical computing.
 Johnny-five provides lot of functionalities, utilities and tutorials to get you hooked on to Arduino.
 You can check the [examples](http://johnny-five.io/examples/).

 This example did not include the HTML or CSS the super basic of front-end technologies.
 To get our microcontroller to talk with HTML, CSS and JS we will need something called **node-webkit** now known as **NW.js**.